This guide shows how to install the official NVIDIA driver (the

 1) Download the official NVIDIA driver

-Go to NVIDIA > Drivers and download the correct .run
+Go to NVIDIA > Drivers and download the correct .run file for your GPU.
+Save it to ~/Downloads.

 cd ~/Downloads